OmarFaruq947/construction/README.md

 ### Feedback Forms

-- Design feedback forms that adapt to different screen sizes, making it convenient for users to provide comments and suggestions regardless of their device.
+- Design feedback forms that adapt to different screen sizes, making it convenient for users to provide comments and suggestions regardless of their device. ----(ok)

 **Feedback Page:**

-- Feedback Form
+- Feedback Form ----(ok)
-- Fields for User's Name and Email
+- Fields for User's Name and Email ----(ok)
 - Rating Scale
-- Comments or Suggestions Box
+- Comments or Suggestions Box ----(ok)
-- Submit Button
+- Submit Button ----(ok)
 - Clear Form Button
-- Thank You Message
+- Thank You Message ----(ok)

 ### Dashboard for Users